 A few other resources:

 - Mundo Verde is a great chain of health-food stores in the area.
 There’s almost always one nearby.
 They’re a bit pricey, but they do have a lot of specialty options.
 In more tourist-y, upscale areas, you may stumble across an Organomix.
 Also pricey, but they have even more options.

 - VittaExpress is an online store with all gluten-free foods and drinks.
 While I’ve come across my share of gluten-free beers in larger, more tourist-y areas in Brazil, VittaExpress is where I buy mine.
 (Seriously, it’s kind of an important part of socializing here.)
 They also have cereals, cookies, ready-to-bake items, etc.

 - GlutenFreebox is a subscription service for about USD$30 per month that includes a variety of gluten-free sample items.
 They usually include a variety of savory snacks, a couple sweets, some pastries, and mixes.

 - Brazil has quite a few foods that are almost universally gluten free and also exceedingly common.
 Tapioca (a crepe-like dish made from, well, tapioca), pão de queijo, queijo coalho, and açai are all really easy to find.
 Skol Beats, a sparkling, flavored drink, is also gluten-free, as is your run-of-the-mill caipirinha if you want to enjoy on a night out.

-- One thing to be aware of: a lot of chocolates include wheat, or are in content with wheat, so always check the label.
-Likewise, for vegetarians, I’ve struggled to find protein bars that are both gluten free and sans collagen.
+- One thing to be aware of: a lot of chocolates include wheat, or are in contact with wheat, so always check the label.
+Likewise, for vegetarians, I’ve struggled to find protein bars that are both gluten-free and sans collagen.
 Again, read the label.
 Opti-bar is a good option and not nearly as expensive as some others.